greendog99/rv-control/README.md

 * Interpretation of messages (e.g. this message means "Hallway Light").
 * Any kind of logic (e.g. do something when a certain message is recevied).
 * Any kind of user interface.

+This and other functionality will be developed as a separate project.

 System overview
 ---------------